 - Family history: Having a family member with OCD adds to the risk of developing OCD.
 If a family member had symptoms early in life, the risk is even greater.

-- Genetics: Genetics is likely a significant risk factor for OCD.
-Researchers are working to isolate if specific genes are connected to OCD.
+- Genetics: OCD has a genetic component, and researchers are working to isolate if specific genes are connected to OCD.

 - Stress or trauma: Stress and trauma, especially during early childhood, raises the risk of many psychological conditions, including OCD.
 OCD may be produced by acute or chronic stress.